Radiocontrast agent: Nonsoluble substances

 In the past, some non water-soluble contrast agents were used.
 One such substance was iofendylate (trade names: Pantopaque, Myodil) which was an iodinated oil-based substance that was commonly used in myelography.
 Due to it being oil-based, it was recommended that the physician remove it from the patient at the end of the procedure.
 This was a painful and difficult step and because complete removal could not always be achieved, iofendylate's persistence in the body might sometimes lead to arachnoiditis, a potentially painful and debilitating lifelong disorder of the spine.
 Iofendylate's use ceased when water-soluble agents (such as metrizamide) became available in the late 1970s.
 Also, with the advent of MRI, myelography became much less-commonly performed.

 Adverse effects

 Modern iodinated contrast agents – especially non-ionic compounds – are generally well tolerated.
-The adverse effects of radiocontrast can be subdivided into type A reactions (e.g. thyrotoxicosis), and type B reactions (hypersensitivity reactions: allergy and non-allergy reactions [formerly called 'anaphylactoid reactions']).
+The adverse effects of radiocontrast can be subdivided into type A reactions (e.g. thyrotoxicosis), and type B reactions (hypersensitivity reactions: allergy and non-allergy reactions [formerly called anaphylactoid reactions]).

 Patients receiving contrast via IV typically experience a hot feeling around the throat, and this hot sensation gradually moves down to the pelvic area.

+The documentation of adverse drug reactions to contrast media should be documented precisely so that the patient receives adequate prophylaxis if contrast medium is administered again.